 Whether it’s lightning, fire, flooding, or frozen pipes – commercial insurance helps protect your business from the costs involved in making repairs after Mother Nature strikes.
 And while nothing can prepare you for natural disasters, at least you can rest easy knowing that if the worst happens, you are prepared for it.

 Commercial Insurance is More Than Just the Structure

 When you think of commercial insurance, you might be picturing in your head, insurance that protects your business from fire, theft, or structural damage from acts of nature.
 While that is true, that is just a fraction of what commercial insurance does.
 Here are a few other ways that you are protected.

 - General Liability Insurance.
 This is the broader spectrum of insurance that provides coverage for your business and its activities.

 - Commercial Property Insurance.
 Your business property needs coverage just as much as your home or automobile.

 - Business Auto Insurance.
 If your business has anything from one delivery vehicle to a fleet of vehicles, you must have business auto insurance in order to protect your business from situations due to accidents with the vehicle.
 It protects employees, pedestrians, drivers, and passengers when your company or the driver for your company is liable.

 - Commercial Umbrella Insurance.
 This is a specific insurance that protects against catastrophic losses and helps against lawsuits and the exorbitant costs that comes from one.

 - Workers’ Compensation Insurance.
-Insurance coverage that helps you take care of your employees and ensure that you are protected against lawsuits for injuries while at work.
+Insurance coverage helps you take care of your employees and ensure that you are protected against lawsuits for injuries while at work.

 - Employment Practices Liability.
-This is insurance specifically tailored to cover your business if discrimination, sexual harassment or wrongful termination claims are made by present, former or future employees.
+This is insurance specifically tailored to cover your business if discrimination, sexual harassment, or wrongful termination claims are made by present, former or future employees.